relativitydev/relativity-trace-documentation/docs/trace_workspace.md

 Relativity Trace Workspace
 ===========================

-When Relativity Trace is installed into a workspace, that workspace is limited in Relativity functionality to provide for a streamlined approach to monitor all forms of communication (audio, email, and chat plus their attachments).
-This allows for a more cost-effective pricing for Trace by providing only the functionality you need for proactive compliance monitoring and surveillance.
+When Relativity Trace is installed into a workspace, that workspace is limited in Relativity features to provide for a streamlined approach to monitor all forms of communication (audio, email, and chat plus their attachments).
+This allows for a more cost-effective pricing for Trace by providing only the features you need for proactive compliance monitoring and surveillance.

 This page contains the following information: